-PM Update: Less chilly tonight as winds decrease, followed by warm, sunny Presidents’ Day gem on Monday.
+PM Update: Less chilly tonight as winds decrease, followed by warm, sunny Presidents’ Day gem on Monday

 View the current weather at The Washington Post.

 Presidents’ Day (Tomorrow): What a difference a day makes.
-From midday into mid-afternoon, most of the region will be around 20 degrees warmer than the same time Sunday (see graphic above).
+From midday into midafternoon, most of the region will be around 20 degrees warmer than the same time Sunday (see graphic below).
 High temperatures will top out in the low to mid-60s, well above our average high (which will reach 50 degrees for the first time this year).
 Light southerly breezes will increase a tad during the afternoon, as a few clouds show up nearer sunset.
 What a gem.

-See my morning forecast that runs through midweek this week.
+See my morning forecast that runs through midweek next week.
 Follow us on YouTube, Facebook, and Twitter if you haven’t already.
 Be sure to check out our Instagram, too.

 More precipitation and cloud chances Tuesday through Friday